 DO I NEED A SEPARATE SOLAR CONTROLLER IF I HAVE A DC2DC CHARGER?

 Maybe.
 This will depend on whether the DC2DC charger has a solar controller integrated into it.
 Check with your DC2DC supplier.

-MY SOLAR PANELS AND DC2DC BOTH HAVE SOLAR CONTROLLERS.
+MY SOLAR PANELS AND DC2DC BOTH HAVE REGULATORS.

 To get the best out of your solar panels, it would be most efficient to bypass the solar controller on the panels if using a DC2DC charger with an inbuilt solar controller to charge batteries.

 Just remember to ensure that the controller is in the circuit if going directly from the panels to your battery.
 Solar panels without a controller that are connected directly to your battery will cause significant damage.

 I’M NOT SURE WHAT TO DO!